EV1 Electric Car was CRUSHED by GM, let’s review what really happened. GM finds it has crushed itself, too.

 I’m making little changes in my life to take care of myself, like putting in a mile or two on my treadmill every day. -Paula Deen

-Furthermore we feel a need to send love and thanks to the sole reviewers, photographers and investigative journalists Jamie Miller (@jamiemillerfit, instagram, pinterest) and Steve Frazier (@frazier & @stevefrazier).
+Furthermore we feel a need to send love and thanks to the sole reviewers, photographers and investigative journalists Jamie Miller (@jamiemillerfit, instagram, pinterest, our still footage reviewer Steve Frazier (@frazier & @stevefrazier), and finally chief editor Tom Ferguson at pinterest, insta & tumblr.
 Their sole dedication and enthusiasm made this project possible.

 We are also much obliged to every single one of you that has extended your support to help EV1.ORG.